Frequency-Aware Transformer for Learned Image Compression: Related Work

 \subsection{Frequency Decomposition in Learned Image Compression}

 Traditional image codecs employ subband decomposition to decorrelate frequency components of images to achieve compact representations.
-Recent learned image compression models also benefit from the explicit frequency decomposition and achieve enhanced compression performance. \citet{gao2021neural} propose a frequency decomposition model that manipulates the low- and high-frequency components in the input image separately. \citet{zafari2023frequency} utilize HiLo attention~\citep{pan2022fast} to disentangle low- and high-frequency components.
-However, the global self-attention in their approach poses computational challenges when dealing with large input images.
-However, existing works concentrate on the multiscale decomposition (\emph{i.e.}, low- and high-frequency decomposition), and none of them discuss about the directional decomposition.
-In this work, we propose FDWA with diverse window size to capture the multiscale and directional frequency components simultaneously.
+Recent learned image compression models also benefit from the explicit frequency decomposition. \citet{ma2019iwave,ma2020end} introduce wavelet-like transform in LIC, but it is restricted by the lifting scheme, limiting the representation ability of network and constraining the latent space. \citet{gao2021neural} propose a frequency decomposition model that manipulates the low- and high-frequency components in the input image separately. \citet{zafari2023frequency} utilize HiLo attention~\citep{pan2022fast} to disentangle low- and high-frequency components.
+However, the global self-attention in their approach poses computational challenges when dealing with large input images and directional decomposition can not be achieved.
+In this work, we propose FDWA with diverse window size to capture the multiscale and directional frequency components by transformer simultaneously.